-During the course of year 9, students are asked to select their preferred subjects through an options process.
-Their choices will define their individual KS4 programme of study within which every student will follow 8 core subject areas: English Language, English Literature, mathematics, one foreign language, one science, religious education, physical education, PSHE.
+In year 9, students are asked to select six optional subjects including at least one science.
+Their choices will define their individual KS4 programme of study within which every student will follow 4 core subject areas: English Language, English Literature, mathematics, religious studies, physical education, PSHE.
 The latter two subject areas are non-IGCSE.

-A number of our students also undertake extra studies and sit for the JAMB.
+A number of our students also undertake extra studies for the JAMB, SAT and SSAT examinations.

 As each student prepares for life after Day Waterman College, the educational foundation they carry forward with them ensures they can transit easily into institutions in the UK, USA, Canada, South Africa, Australia, mainland Europe and Eire – and of course Nigeria.